artifactNU/AzureScripts/ResourceGroup/README.md

 Azure-Resource-Group is a PowerShell script designed to facilitate the creation of an Azure Resource Group.
 A Resource Group is a fundamental building block in Azure that allows you to organize and manage related resources within a single container.
 This script automates the process of creating a new Resource Group in your Azure subscription.

-Prerequisites
-Before using this script, ensure you have the following:

-Azure PowerShell Module: The script requires the Azure PowerShell module to interact with your Azure account and resources.
-If you don't have the module installed, the script will automatically install it for you.

-Azure Account: You need an active Azure account with the necessary permissions to create Resource Groups.
-When executing the script, you will be prompted to log in to your Azure account.

-How to Use
-Download the Script: Download the "create_resource_group.ps1" script and save it to your local machine.

-Execute the Script: Open a PowerShell session, navigate to the directory where the script is located, and run the script using the following command:
-.\create_resource_group.ps1

 The script will perform the following steps:

 Define the desired resource group name and Azure region (location) within the script.
 Modify the variables $resourceGroupName and $location to match your preferences.